How to Unclog a Sink Drain

 Remove the material causing the clogged sink from the stopper and strainer.
 Then, run the water to flush down any additional bits and test the drain flow.

-If you follow this process and it doesn’t fix the a slow draining sink, you’ll need a powerful drain cleaner.
-Liquid-Plumr® Clog Destroyer Plus+ Pipeguard™ comes in a thick gel formula that works through the toughest drain clogs.
+If you follow this process and it doesn’t fix a slow draining sink, you’ll need a powerful drain cleaner.
+Liquid-Plumr® Pro-Strength Clog Destroyer Gel comes in a thick gel formula that works through the toughest drain clogs.
 Pour two cups (16 oz.) down the drain and wait 15 minutes.
 Then, flush the sink drain with hot water.
 Repeat the process if the sink remains clogged.

 Pour a pot of boiling water down your drain.